thestackcollective/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 **Note**: Turn off your server for this section so that we can force some errors!

-So far in this lesson (and perhaps in your whole time at Turing), we've been console logging the error messages in our `.catch`es.
+So far in this lesson (and perhaps in your whole time at TheStackCollective), we've been console logging the error messages in our `.catch`es.
 That's not great because our users can't see that!
 Let's actually DO something with those error messages!

 There are two things we want to do with errors:
 - capture them somewhere